-New volunteers and groups are always welcome to come for an evening and see the shelter in action.
+New volunteers and groups are always welcome to come for an evening and become acquainted with the shelter.

 If you are homeless and seeking shelter resources, The Shelter at Orenco Station opens December 1, 2014.
 The hours of operation are Monday - Friday 5:45pm - 8:30am, Saturday 8:00pm - 7:30am and Sunday 6:00pm - 8:30am.
 Please do not arrive at the church earlier than these designated times.
 Paperwork and information will be collected when you enter the shelter.
 TB tests are required to stay overnight.
 We provide each individual with a sleeping bag and sleeping mat.
 Men and women sleep in separate areas but children are welcome to stay with their parent, in their own separate sleeping rooms.
 During shelter operation we provide showers on designated nights, clothing, hygiene items, employment resources and other resources when available.
 The SOS Shelter is only able to house up to 45 individuals an evening and space fills up quickly for the evening.
 If you are only seeking a hot meal, feel free to join us for dinner Sunday-Friday at 6:30pm and Saturday nights at 8:30pm.

 Mission Statement: Guided by the teachings of Jesus Christ, we come together to provide a winter shelter that meets our guests physical and spiritual needs in an atmosphere that reflects God's boundless love.
 We will always maintain a safe environment for our guests and volunteers.
 We strive to be good stewards of the resources and trust given to us by our supporters and the church in which we operate.